Einliterflasche/pg-worm/pg-worm/README.md

     password: String
 }

-#[tokio::main]!
+#[tokio::main]
 async fn main() -> Result<(), pg_worm::Error> {
-    // Simply connect to your server.
+    // Simply connect to your server...
     connect!("postgres://me:me@localhost:5432", NoTls).await?;

-    // Then, register your `Model`.
+    // ...and then register your `Model`.
-    // This creates a new table, but be aware
+    // This creates a new table.
+Be aware
     // that any old table with the same name
     // will be dropped and you _will_ lose your data. register!(User).await?;